 Orca spotting in UNESCO World Heritage Site Shiretoko National Park

-The fourth day of your journey is dedicated to the ocean.
+The fourth day of your hokkaido tour is dedicated to the ocean, a truly unforgettable part of your hokkaido itinerary.
 Now it is finally time to take in the breathtaking wilderness of UNESCO World Heritage Site Shiretoko National Park.
-This is going to be an experience of a lifetime: Orca (“Killer Whale”) Watching Tour!
+This is going to be an experience of a lifetime: an Orca (“Killer Whale”) Watching Tour!

-The orca in Hokkaido are quite energetic and playful.
-Therefore, visitors have a relatively good chance of seeing these impressive wildlife animals, especially in late spring and early summer, when they are the most active.
+The orcas in Hokkaido are quite energetic and playful.
+Therefore, visitors on this hokkaido tour have a relatively good chance of seeing these impressive wildlife animals, especially in late spring and early summer, when they are the most active.
 Imagine what it will feel like to see these magnificent and social marine mammals swim right beside your boat to greet you!
+This incredible encounter will undoubtedly be a highlight of your hokkaido itinerary.

 – This national park, located in a peninsula at the far east of Hokkaido island, has one of the richest ecosystems in the world, combining both marine and terrestrial life.